<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 Until recently, Software as a Service (SaaS) was rapidly expanding across the globe as new companies realize the novel ways they can scale their business with SaaS tools.
 The SaaS industry recently shifted to more of a holding position focused on sustainability rather than growth, considering the current economic climate that isn’t as hospitable to rapid growth.

-6. Nearly 90% of IT professionals surveyed note that automation is key to managing SaaS operations, but 64% say they lack the resources to automate.4
+• Nearly 90% of IT professionals said automation is key to managing SaaS operations, with 64% of organizations reporting that automation has significantly reduced manual work.4

 SaaS Market Growth